 - Cremation with other dogs and cats: getting ashes back is a personal decision, and for some, the memories are enough and the ashes aren’t necessary.
 These pets are still treated well but will be cremated with other dogs and cats and their ashes spread at a garden facility in the Dallas area.

-- Cremation and ashes returned to you: There are several specialty urn options available with the company we use called the Pet Loss Center.
+- Cremation and ashes returned to you: There are several specialty urn options available with the company we use called Fond Memories.
 Feel free to check out their website.
 Our standard ash return options include a bag that fits into a white box or a Cherry Wood box.
-The Pet Loss Center also has several memorial items from necklaces and beads to garden rocks.
+Fond Memories also has several memorial items from necklaces and beads to garden rocks.

-For more information check out the Pet Loss Center’s website for articles on handling the grief that comes along with losing a pet, seeing urn options and you can learn about why we choose them to take care of your pet.
+For more information check out Fond Memories’ website for articles on handling the grief that comes along with losing a pet, seeing urn options and you can learn about why we choose them to take care of your pet.
 Your pet’s body will be respected and cared for throughout the entire journey.